praeclarum/HotDogOrNot/Blog/HotDogOrNot.md

 }
 ```

 Perform the standard management of that view.
+This is all we need to get a live camera preview.

 ```csharp
 // In ViewController